Hammad1007/SQL-Transactions/README.md

 # SQL-Transactions
-This file has all the info related to the transactions.
+This file has all the information related to the transactions.
 Some basic concepts which have been mentioned are as follows:

 1. Procedure